lucono/xtypejs/docs/SupportedTypes.md

  ||
 -------------------------- | --- |
 *Any constructor function* | Any constructor function is an Instance type.
 Each constructor function is the Instance type for objects of the constructor.

+## Custom Types

+Any number of custom types can be derived from various combinations of the *xtypejs* built-in types.
+Each derived custom type must be a numeric value of a derivation from the type Ids of a number of existing xtypejs types, resulting in a new unique type Id value for which there is not an already existing value in *xtypejs*.
+Derived custom types can be fully registered into the *xtypejs* API by using the *xtype*.**registerTypes** API method.
+See the API documentation for more details.